 What you experience at camp for Shabbat may be different to what you are used to at home, it is really important that you are open to different levels of Judaism and let us know in your application form and interview your level of Judaism.
 You will be required to obide by the camps Jewish way of living and remember that each camper coming to camp will come from a different religious background.

 I am Shomer Shabbat, are there any Shomer Shabbat camps?

-Yes, we do have Shomer Shabbat camps and as long as you let us know of this requirement, we will do our best to put you at one of these camps.
-We don’t want anyone to feel uncomfortable about the sort of Jewish camp they are at and as a Jewish organisation we understand that everyone has different requirements.
+Yes, we do have Shomer Shabbat camps and as long as you let us know of this requirement, we will be sure to put you forward to these camps.
+As a Jewish organisation we understand that everyone has different religious requirements.

 Are all of the camps you work with kosher?